We're here for you.

 The Zen Den

-Tucked away in Building 18, Room 102, the Zen Den is a safe and quiet space for you to relax and rejuvenate, with massage chairs, yoga mats, coloring books, and more.
+Tucked away in Building 18, Room 102, the Zen Den is a safe and quiet space for you to relax and rejuvenate, with massage chairs, a meditation corner, yoga mats, crafts and more.
 Open to all LCC students!

 TalkCampus